fbpx

 The statute of limitations on debt in the UK is six years.
 That means the lender has six years from default to sue for repayment in court.

-After six years with no payments or acknowledgement, the creditor loses the right to use the courts to collect the debt.
+If there are no payments or acknowledgement, the creditor loses the right to use the courts to collect the debt after six years

-While twelve years may seem like an eternity, it’s important to remember that the UK legal system does limit how long a repossession can mar a credit file.
+While 12 years may seem like a long time, it’s important to remember that the UK legal system does limit how long a repossession can mar a credit file

 Can I get a mortgage after a repossession?